Wireless Networking

 - Ensures only authorized users can access the network

-- Protects against unauthorized access and potential security breaches
+- Protects against unauthorized access and security breaches

 There are three primary mechanisms to authenticate the users in a wireless networks: